Citi is an advertising partner.

 Review: Should You Get The Sam's Club Mastercard?

-The Sam’s Club Mastercard offers very high rewards and is a fantastic value – provided you don’t mind its inconvenient redemption method.
+The Sam's Club Mastercard offers very high rewards and is a fantastic value – provided you don’t mind its inconvenient redemption method.
 Rewards accumulated through the card may only be redeemed once per year, at a Sam’s Club store.
 This can be problematic, especially for individuals who could use the cash back rewards they earned immediately.
-As long as you don’t care about this stipulation, the card provides one of the highest rewards rates on gas purchases around – 5% on up to the first $6,000 in purchases each year.
-It also provides 3% cash back on travel and dining expenses, a rate that rivals some of our favorite travel credit cards.
-Generally, earning rewards above 2% is considered above average, since that is the rate you can get on all purchases with a decent flat rate cash back card, such as the Citi Double Cash.
+As long as you don’t care about this stipulation, the card provides one of the highest rewards rates on gas purchases around – 5% cash back on gas (on the first $6,000 per year, then 1%), 3% back on dining and travel, 1% back on other purchases a rate that rivals some of our favorite travel credit cards.
+Generally, earning rewards above 2% is considered above average, since that is the rate you can get on all purchases with a decent flat rate cash back card, such as the Citi® Double Cash Card – 18 month BT offer.

 As mentioned above, the Sam's Club Mastercard is not the card we’d recommend to actually use at Sam’s Club.
 Within the superstore, the card will earn you just 1% cash back – well below the 2% threshold we spoke of.
 Shopping at Walmart and Sam’s Club is better done with a flat rate 2% cash back credit card, since those are some of the only credit cards to provide rewards above 1% at wholesale stores like these.